opal/opal/README.md

 ### Building dependencies

-To build the opal runtime `opal.js`, as well as `opal-json` into `build/`, run the simple rake task:
+To build the opal runtime `opal.js`, as well as `opal-spec` into `build/`, run the simple rake task:

 ```ruby
 rake dependencies
 ```

-This will try and find the `opal-json` gem installed, so either install globally with `gem install opal-json`, or add it to your Gemfile as `gem "opal-json"` and run `bundle install`.
+This will try and find the `opal-spec` gem installed, so either install globally with `gem install opal-spec`, or add it to your Gemfile as `gem "opal-spec"` and run `bundle install`.

 ### Building app